-The Bank of Canada will release their ‘Interest Rate Announcement’ on March 8, 2012 and most experts are predicting the bank to keep the overnight rate at 1.00%; where it has been since September 2010.
+The next Bank of Canada interest rate announcement is scheduled for March 8, 2012 and most experts are predicting the bank to keep the overnight rate at 1.00%; where it has been since September 2010.
 The Prime Rate, which is influenced by the Bank of Canada’s overnight rate, is an important driver for variable lending rates.
-TD Chief Economist, Craig Alexander believes the central bank will keep the rate unchanged until the second half of 2013, where he expects the rate to start creeping up.
+TD Chief Economist, Craig Alexander believes the central bank will keep the rate unchanged until the second half of 2013, where he expects a Bank of Canada interest rate hike.

 RBC also echoed this sentiment in their Financial Markets Report that the overnight rate should start increasing in 2013, although they did not give a specific time frame.

 A 5-year history of weekly 5-year fixed mortgage rates and 5-year variable mortgage rates

 The mortgage pricing war that BMO started earlier this year was a relative success in bringing new business in according to their CEO, Bill Downe.
 Last week BMO announced that their first-quarter profit rose 34%.